akshitagupta15june/Face-X/facex-library/README.md

 2) cd `facex-library` from the command line.

-3) open your favourite text editor and place it inside facex folder.
+3) open your favourite text editor and place it inside `facex-library` folder.

 4) Run the commands of [example](#Example) section.